enforser/predictionThreads/README.md

 ## Displaying the Scores

 This will prompt the user to choose between seeing the monthly scores or the year, and display the file that is associated with the choice made.

+# Required Software

+This program is written using Perl (v5.22.2), and uses the Reddit::Client module which acts a Perl wrapper for the reddit API.

+To run the program you must have access to a reddit development account.